Tarbert, Kintyre: History

-Tarbert is a name from Gaelic for a small neck of land joining two larger pieces; an isthmus, at which Tarbert lies.
+Tarbert is a name from Gaelic for a small neck of land joining two larger pieces; an isthmus, across which a birlinn (longboat or galley) could be dragged.

 Tarbert was anciently part of the Gaelic overkingdom of Dál Riata.
 It has been suggested as a scene of an action during a conflict for the kingdom's rule between Dúngal mac Selbaig and Eochaid mac Echdach.
 The Annals of Ulster attest that in 731, Dúngal burnt a "Tairpert Boitir", which was most probably Tarbert and was at the time in the lands of the Cenél nGabráin.

-Around the year 1098 Magnus Barefoot, King of Norway, had his longship carried across the isthmus at Tarbert to signify his possession of the Western Isles.
+Allegedly, around the year 1098 Magnus Barefoot, King of Norway, had his galley drawn across the isthmus at Tarbert with himself in it, to establish his claim to Kintyre as an island.

-A fortified structure was built in Tarbert during the 13th century.
-It was reinforced with the addition of an outer bailey and towers in the 1320s by Robert the Bruce, to protect it against the Lords of the Isles.
+A similar story recounts that Robert the Bruce, when on his way to visit the Isles in 1315, "caused his galleys to be drawn across the isthmus of Tarbert.
+The King, whose exploit wrought upon the superstition of the inhabitants, having thus 'dantit the Ilis' and procured their homage," later returned to the castle.
+A fortified structure had been built in Tarbert during the 13th century.
+It was reinforced with the addition of an outer bailey and towers in the 1320s by Bruce, to protect it against the Lords of the Isles.
 A towerhouse was added in the 16th century, which is the most noticeable part of the remains.
 The castle occupies high land above Loch Fyne, providing views up East Loch Tarbert and beyond to the Firth of Clyde.
 This castle was captured from John MacDonald by James IV of Scotland as part of his campaign to destroy the power of the Lords of the Isles.
 In 1685 the castle was involved in another skirmish when Walter Campbell of Skipness Castle seized it as a stronghold for the Clan Campbell.

 There are only a couple of standing walls left which have been stabilised, allowing removal of fencing and closer access for visitors.
 The castle is on top of a hill in Tarbert overlooking the bay.
 The castle has a very commanding view of the water approaches.